Interfaces + Open Design / Foundation

 New playlist item from Alejandro AO; queued for transcript-backed review, topic mapping, and a practical learning artifact.

-Skill you build: The ability to decompose a minimalist coding agent into its core parts — agent loop, session storage, tools, extensions, system prompt, and UI layer — well enough to reason about or build your own.
+Skill you build: The ability to reason about how a coding agent is architected end to end — its agent loop, session storage, tool permissions, extensions, and compaction — well enough to build or customize your own.

 Watch for the shift from claim to mechanism.
 The learning value is the point where the transcript reveals a repeatable action, tool boundary, context move, review habit, or artifact.